microsoft/sqlmlutils/R/README.md

 ### Notable TODOs and open issues

-1. Output Parameter execution does not work - RODBCext limitations?
+1. Output Parameter execution did not work with RODBCext.
+Check whether they work with odbc package.